 This refers to when the damage over time from acid reflux causes the tissue lining in your esophagus to change into the same type of tissue that’s normally found in your stomach instead.
 In practical terms, it means that your esophageal lining will thicken and turn red over time.
 While it sounds innocuous, these changes are in fact premalignant and are associated with an increased risk of esophageal adenocarcinoma, or esophageal cancer.

 If you suspect that you’re experiencing any of these complications from acid reflux and GERD, it may be prudent to arrange for a medical check up as soon as possible to avoid further deterioration of your health.
-You can arrange for an online doctor’s consultation, or if you’d prefer to have the check up done in the comfort of your own home, Homage offers dedicated house call doctor services for your convenience as well.
+You can arrange for an online doctor’s consultation, or a house call doctor.

 So you’ve been experiencing heartburn and other associated symptoms of GERD and you want to get a diagnosis—naturally the next step to take is to get a diagnosis.

 It is possible for your doctor to make a diagnosis based on a physical examination and your history of experienced symptoms.
 To confirm a diagnosis or to check for complications like esophageal stricture and ulcer, or Barrett’s esophagus, however, your doctor may recommend one of several tests:

 During an upper endoscopy, an endoscope, or a thin flexible tube equipped with a light and camera is inserted into your throat to allow your doctor to examine the inside of your esophagus and stomach.

 Although test results may often present normal when reflux is present, an endoscopy has the added benefit of being able to detect esophagitis, or inflammation of your esophagus and other complications.

 In particular, an endoscopy can be used to collect a biopsy, or tissue sample to test for complications such as Barrett’s Esophagus.